 1. Drink a big glass of water.

-If you find yourself in a high-stress situation, there’s a good possibility you haven’t kept up with your water consumption, and will benefit from both the water, and the momentary break that drinking gives you.
+If you find yourself in a high-stress situation, there’s a good possibility you haven’t kept up with your water consumption.
+You’ll benefit from both the hydration boost and the momentary break that drinking gives you.
 Drink up!

 How long does it take: less than a minute